pyrsia/pyrsia/docs/good_pr.md

 ## Signs of a weak Pull Request

-* Large number of changes files
+* Large number of changed files.
-* Lots of inline code documentation
+* Lots of inline code documentation.
-* Numerous questions which dont understand "why was this changes"
+* Numerous questions which don't understand "why this was changed".

 ### Possible solutions

-* Open new issues other the extra work you spot in the code if it takes more then 30 minutes.
+* Open new issues for the extra work you spot in the code if it takes more then 30 minutes.
     * Focus on the issue at hand!
-    * Clearly call out these changes in the description of code comments to inform the reviewer.
+    * Clearly call out changes in the description of code comments to inform the reviewer.
 * Document design decision in the `docs/` folder of write a blog for the website.
     * Share the link to a Google Docs describing the decision and choices made.
     * Include any meeting records where the issue was discussed

 ## Test cases

 It's always recommended to write tests for any code changes.
-Tests should describe the expected and undesirable scenarios.
+Tests should describe both expected and undesirable scenarios.

 Make sure the Pull Request has:
 * Code that is readable by itself along with test cases that supplement the narrative of how the code works.

 ## Process of how you build PRs

-It worth reading our general [contributing guidelines](https://github.com/pyrsia/.github/blob/main/contributing.md#dev-flow).
+It is worth reading our general [contributing guidelines](https://github.com/pyrsia/.github/blob/main/contributing.md#dev-flow).

 Beyond that, any optional check(s) that fail should be brought up at the next team meeting so we can evaluate the significance.